Exist02/It-Sec/CTF Writeups/THM/Task 23.md

 After that i Went and wrote a Python Script with help of Chat GPT to Connect to the Modbus Device and Pull Registers 0-200.

-This is the Script Since Im German the Dialoug is in German aswell hahahah:
+This is the Script Since Im German the Dialoug is in German aswell:

 ```
 from pymodbus.client.sync import ModbusTcpClient